OmkarSunilSurve/Automation-Using-Python-Snowflake-PowerBI/README.md

+# Disclaimer : Here we are using free version of snowflake i.e a 30 day trial.
+So here we are supposed to create everything from table,pipelines etc after every 30 days
 # Automation-Using-Python-Snowflake-PowerBI
 The goal of this project is to reduce the load by automating entire process of KPI creation with help of AWS S3 Snowflake , Python , PowerBI.
 So the tech stcks used were
 ### AWS S3: